DreymaR/BigBagKbdTrix/README.md

 TODO/WIP for the BigBag Forum & web content, mostly for DreymaR:
 ----------------------------------------------------------------
-- More FAQ's so there's one for everything.
 - Link somewhere to SteveP's layout app?
 	- https://play.google.com/store/apps/details?id=io.github.colemakmods.keyboard_companion
-- Beginner's FAQ questions:
-	☑ Format them as spoilers.
-With the question as header: 🤔 ❓ "<question>".
-	- See the https://www.colemak.org README for some generic Colemak beginner questions and answers

 - Locale variants:
 	- Add more of the Forum locale topic
 	- I now put variant stuff in the EPKL repo, as that's where often I work with it.
 Link from the BBoT?